brookinsconsulting/xrowcdn/README.txt

 xrowCDN is based on the Zend library's S3 module.
 So please include Zend via autoloads in the config.php

+You might run into memory exhausted scenarios.
+In this case increase the memory.
+Bigger installation need more ram.

 ----------------
 2. CronJob
 ----------------